i2p/i2p.www/i2p2www/spec/subscription.rst

 New line types
 --------------

-This proposal adds two new types of lines:
+There are two new types of lines:

 1. Add and Change commands::